Eschatologue/CM_wiki/docs/spells/1st-level.md

 **Components:** V, S, M (a small amount of alcohol or distilled spirits)
 **Duration:** 1 hour

-Bolstering yourself with a necromantic facsimile of life, you gain 1d4 + 4 temporary hit points for the duration.
+Bolstering yourself with a necromantic facsimile of life, you gain 1d4 + 4 temporary Hit Points for the duration.

-***At Higher Levels.*** When you cast this spell using a spell slot of 2nd level or higher, you gain 5 additional temporary hit points for each slot level above 1st.
+***At Higher Levels.*** When you cast this spell using a spell slot of 2nd level or higher, you gain 5 additional temporary Hit Points for each slot level above 1st.

 ### Feather Fall
 *1st-level transmutation*